ecmwf/earthkit-regrid/docs/guide/memory_cache.rst

 LRU cache policy
 ++++++++++++++++++++++

 When the ``matrix-memory-cache-policy`` is "lru" first evicts the least recently used matrices from the in-memory cache.
 The cache eviction policy is applied before loading the matrix to ensure that it will fit into the cache.
-When it is not possible the behaviour depends on the ``matrix-memory-cache-strict-mode`` option.
-The maximum memory size of the in-memory cache is defined by the ``maximum-matrix-memory-cache-size`` option.
+When it is not possible the behaviour depends on the :ref:`matrix-memory-cache-strict-mode <mem_cache_limits>` option.
+The maximum memory size of the in-memory cache is defined by the :ref:`maximum-matrix-memory-cache-size <mem_cache_limits>` option.
 The default is 500 MB.

 .. code-block:: python